 5. Screenplays entered may be in any genre or combination of genres.
 All will be treated equally and read by an unbiased panel of readers and jury members.

-7. Entrant’s total earnings for writing produced or unproduced, published or unpublished, must not exceed $35,000 in the previous 18 months from submission.
-A writer’s lifetime earnings can’t exceed $300,000 from writing anything produced or unproduced, published or unpublished.
+7. Entrant’s total earnings for screenwriting for either film or tv, produced or unproduced, must not exceed $50,000 in the previous 18 months from submission or $250,000 lifetime earnings.
 This excludes any prize money from competitions or fellowships and only applies to fund or money transferred in exchange for an option or sale of a script, treatment, idea, intellectual property, or other writing for filming.
 Money earned from acting, directing, producing, or any other film work outside of writing is not included.

 8. Screenplays submitted must not have been previously sold or produced unless said sale or production was completed with no financial gain to the writer.